Organic Early Italian Garlic (Softneck)

 Spring Planting Days to Maturity: About 90 days

 Description: Early Italian is a hefty garlic variety that is better adapted to summer heat than most varieties.
-It's great to add mild, sweet flavor, to soups, salads, and entrees.
+It's great to add mild, sweet flavor, to soups, salads, and entrees, and is absolutely delicious roasted and baked.
 It produces large creamy cloves wrapped in smooth, light, white-purple wrappers.
-This variety is early to mature, super easy to grow, and can be stored for about 10 months after harvest, which makes it an absolute must in home gardens.
-It originated from Southern Italy, and average around 7-11 cloves per bulb.
+Early Italian produces a variety of small to large sized bulbs, that make attractive garlic braids.
+This variety is early to mature, super easy to grow, and can be stored for about 9-12 months after harvest, which makes it an absolute must in home gardens.
+It originated from Southern Italy, averages around 7-16 cloves per bulb, and grows very well in Southern and Western states.

 How To Grow Your Own Garlic